 Diagnostic Imaging Department

-The Grand View Hospital imaging/radiology team offers expanded outpatient hours including evenings and weekends for your convenience.
+The Grand View Health imaging/radiology team offers expanded outpatient hours including evenings and weekends for your convenience.
 All procedures are performed by board-certified radiologists specially trained in each imaging modality.

 Radiology Services Available